Pseudopotential Lattice Boltzmann Method for boiling heat transfer: a mesh refinement procedure: Numerical results

 \subsection{Droplet vaporization}

-The scheme of this problem is shown in Fig. \ref{fig:droplet-cooling-scheme}.
+This problem, schematized in Fig. \ref{fig:droplet-cooling-scheme}, is related to several engineering applications \citep{Fei2022}.
 Initially, the liquid phase temperature is set to $T_\text{sat}=0.86\,T_c$, while the vapor temperature is set to $T_v=T_c$.
 The hydrodynamics setting is periodic on both axis while the temperature at the boundary is kept constant and equal to $T_v$.
 Due to the warmer condition of the vapor (superheated at the same pressure), the liquid evaporates with time and the droplet radius diminishes up-to the collapse.

 The droplet is initialized at the center of the domain.
 At $t=0$, a Heaviside-like function is used for both the temperature and density fields, i.e., for an arbitrary field $\theta$, its shape at $t=0$ is written (where the sub-indices indicate the respective phase)